 years ago they managed to convince the French authorities to launch

 the biggest military operation in French soil from the Second World

-War, just to persecute, to arrest absolutely harmless (people), they
+War, just to persecute, to arrest absolutely harmless (people),

-fortnight after this she was released because the European justice
+a fortnight after this she was released because the European justice

 in France was working.
-And whenever there I a political
+And whenever there I a political establishment

-They have been doing this in every domain.
+have been doing this in every domain.
 They promised and through

 the European institutions we have been promised over two years ago